espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Mending.md

 # Mending
 ![[systems-pf2e-icons-spells-mending.webp|150]]

 You repair the target item.
-You restore 5 Hit Points per spell level to the target, potentially removing the [[Broken]] condition if this repairs it past the item's Broken Threshold.
+You restore 5 Hit Points per spell level to the target, potentially removing the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Broken]] condition if this repairs it past the item's Broken Threshold.
 You can't replace lost pieces or repair an object that's been completely destroyed.

 * * *